melliegel/angular-bootstrap/README.md

 Note: You will need to install angular/cli globally on your machine.
     Run, npm install -g @angular/cli via terminal

+## Add node_modules to the directory

+Run `npm install`.
+This will add node-modules to your project directory.
+Package versions will depend on what is set in package.json file

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4100/`.
 The app will automatically reload if you change any of the source files.